cbenjamin23/moos-ivp-uav-base/wiki/MOOS-UAV Obsidian Vault/Info/Launching System.md

 ```
 where the flag `-s` indicates simulation.

-Note: Help can be reviewed by calling with the flag `--help`
+Note: elp can be reviewed by calling with the flag `--help`

 ## Launching with arguments
 ### Launching vehicle